 What Type of Maternity or Paternity Leave Can You Take?

-Many countries require employers to give paid leave, but there isn’t a strong culture of maternity or paternity leave in the U.S. However, coverage is growing, especially among larger companies who offer expanded benefits packages to attract good employees.
-As of 2016, 12 percent of private sector workers had access to paid family leave, and some states have regulated maternity and paternity leave.
+Many countries require employers to give paid leave, but there isn't a strong culture of maternity or paternity leave in the U.S. However, coverage is growing, especially among larger companies that offer expanded benefits packages to attract good employees.
+As of 2019, 16 percent of private sector workers had access to paid family leave, and some states have regulated maternity and paternity leave.

 Workers may be able to use other types of leave, however.
 Here's a look at what's available: